causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 <br>

 ## Sudoers
-Any command that requires "Administrative" rights must be ran as root.
+Any command that requires "Administrative" rights must be run as root.
 If you remember, you had to use `sudo` to switch users to the root user.
-That's because the root users requires a higher level of permission to login to.
+That's because the root users requires a higher level of permission to log in to.
 The specific set of users that are allowed to use Sudo are called Sudoers.

 Linux is set up by default to use two user groups as Sudoers, the sudo and adm groups.
 That's why in topic 7, we said check those groups.